canidlogic/psdata/README.md

     -head [text]

 Add a header line to the Base-85 data stream.  `[text]` is the header line to add.
 This may only include visible, printing US-ASCII characters, and the space character (range [0x20, 0x7e]).
 It may furthermore have at most 255 characters.
+Finally, its length may not exceed the maximum line length, which is either the default value of 72 or a different value specified with the `-len` option.

 The header line, exactly as it is, followed by one line break, will be printed before the start of the Base-85 data stream.
 If the `-dsc` option is also specified, the header line will occur after the `%%BeginData` tag line, and the header line and the following blank line will be included in the line count given in the `%%BeginData` tag line.